casey/just/README.md

 each occurance of the flag.

-The `[arg(max=MAX)]` attribute<sup>master</sup> can be used to limit the number of times the option or flag may be passed.
+The `[arg(max=MAX)]` attribute<sup>master</sup> can be used to limit the number of times an option or flag may be passed.

 The value of `[arg(help)]` may be a list, in which case the help string is the elements of the list joined with spaces.
 If the list is empty, the argument has